 To buy a typical house in mid 1993 you would have paid around:

 - $121,00 in Brisbane;

 - $110,00 in Adelaide

 But over the next 25 years the value of many well located capital city properties around Australia quadrupled underscoring the wealth of many of today’s Baby Boomers and creating significant property empires for those who took property investment seriously.

 Interestingly today’s property markets look surprisingly similar to those of 25 years ago.

-And just like then, many of the same arguments are being floated by analysts explaining why property values can’t keep increasing as they did over the previous 20 years.
+And just like then, many of the same arguments are being floated by analysts explaining why property values can’t keep increasing as they did over the previous two decades.

-I accept that much of the gains over the last twenty years were related to structural changes that will not be repeated.
+I accept that much of the gains over the last twenty four years were related to structural changes that will not be repeated.

 - The Reserve Bank kept inflation within a narrow band meaning interest rates could fall at a when time banks were deregulated allowing new non-bank lenders like Aussie John Symond to make cheap finance available for borrowers.

 - At the same time wages grew and there were more two-income households.
 This allowed more Australian families to buy new homes or upgrade their existing homes as their families grew.